grafana/aws-workshop/site/docs/lab2/1_serverless.md

 :::

-1. From the side menu, navigate to **Alerts & IRM -> SLO** to show the Grafana SLO dashboard.
+1. From the side menu, navigate to **Alerts & IRM -> SLO -> SLO performance** to show the Grafana SLO performance dashboard.

-    This dashboard shows our services which currently have an SLO defined.
+    This dashboard shows the performance of our Service-Level Objectives.
 There is **one** SLO configured.

 1. Click on the **tickets-server-success-rate** service to show the SLO dashboard.

     - This dashboard shows us the performance of our ticket booking service, against our target.
+    - We have set a service-level objective that 99% of requests to our ticket booking service should be handled successfully.
     - Our SLO is based on the success rate of customer booking requests, so it's something that has real customer impact.
     - When requests begin to fail, it will be highlighted on this dashboard, and an alert will fire.